A Slice Of The Awesome Acerola

 - Acerola also interferes with clinical tests and prescription drugs, especially birth control pills and other estrogen-containing medications, which is why you should consult your doctor before taking acerola.

-Acerola is quite rich in Vitamin A which is also a powerful antioxidant along with being excellent for eyes.
-This vitamin also plays an important part in giving you the skin of your dreams.
+Acerola is quite rich in Vitamin A, a powerful antioxidant and excellent for the eyes.
+This vitamin also plays an essential part in giving you the skin of your dreams.

 Strength of Bones

-Calcium can also be counted as one of the benefits of acerola.
-Present in good quantities, calcium helps maintain the strength of bones and teeth.
+Calcium can also be counted as one of the benefits of Acerola.
+Present in reasonable quantities, calcium helps maintain the strength of bones and teeth.

 Helps Cardiac Health

-It also helps in clotting of blood, contracting of muscles and beating of the heart.
-And since our body cannot make its own calcium, acerola can be a good source for it.
+Contracting of muscles and beating of the heart.
+And since our body cannot make its calcium, Acerola can be a good source for it.

 Helps in Metabolism

 Acerola also contains good amounts of iron which is essential for a healthy and metabolically active life.
 Vitamins B-3, B-1, and B-2 are also present in Acerola, helping maintain a healthy body and an active life.